0SliverBullet/EVRP-TW-SPD/README.md

 ## CPLEX 20.1 verification

 To verify the correctness of EVRP-TW-SPD dataset generation, we give CPLEX code to compare its verification results with corresponding numerical results in the paper of Akbay et al (2022).
-For simplicity, this CPLEX code is based on [Github repo](https://github.com/0SliverBullet/E-VRPTW), where we **set three copies as dummy vertex** for each charging station in .dat files.
+For simplicity, this CPLEX code is based on [https://github.com/0SliverBullet/E-VRPTW](https://github.com/0SliverBullet/E-VRPTW), where we **set three copies as dummy vertex** for each charging station in .dat files.
 Verification was performed on a Personal Computer with 11th Gen Intel (R) Core (TM) i5-1135G7 CPU with 8 cores of 2.40GHz and a minimum of 16 GB RAM.
 CPLEX version 20.1 was used in one-threaded mode, the same as the configuration in the paper of Akbay et al (2022).

 Computational results of CPLEX 20.1 verification for small-sized instances with 5 customers are shown as follows: